Water Resource Preservation

 Policy

-Reducing water use
+Reducing water usage

-Amount of Global Water Intake
+Amount of Global Water withdrawals (Japan and overseas)

-Amount of Water Intake by Source (domestic)
+Amount of Water withdrawals by Source (Japan)

 Prevention of water pollution

-In fiscal 2021, there were neither instances of leakage as related to the Water Pollution Prevention Act nor violations or fines related to environmental laws and regulations.
+In fiscal 2024, there were neither instances of leakage as related to the Water Pollution Prevention Act nor violations or fines related to environmental laws and regulations.

-Amount of Wastewater (domestic)
+Amount of Wastewater (Japan)

 Chemical Oxygen Demand (COD) Load

-Microza™ hollow fiber membrane filtration module
+Microza™ hollow fiber filtration membrane

-Going forward, we will continue to work on global water and environmental issues with the aim of resolving various problems related to water resources.
+Going forward, we will continue to work on global water environmental issues with the aim of resolving various problems related to water resources.

-Saran Polyvinylidene Chloride Fiber
+Saran™ Polyvinylidene Chloride Fiber

 One important issue in wastewater treatment is reducing the amount of sludge generated, which is directly tied to decreasing its environmental impact.
-The Asahi Kasei Group conducts research and development into new commercial products that feature a unique technology using microorganism immobilized carrier that flows, making use of the characteristics of Saran fiber, which microorganisms inhabit easily.
+The Asahi Kasei Group conducts research and development into new commercial products that feature a unique technology using microorganism immobilized carrier that flows, making use of the characteristics of Saran™ fiber, which microorganisms inhabit easily.

 Existing facilities can adopt these products by making simple improvements like installing screens, without requiring major modifications.
 This improves processing capabilities and reduces the amount of sludge generated.

-Apolarm series environmental monitoring products
+Apolarm™ series environmental monitoring products

-Asahi Kasei Technosystem's Apolarm Series detects a wide range of oil leaks, including floating oil (oil film and oil layers), sediment oil, and water-soluble oil.
+Asahi Kasei Technosystem's Apolarm™ Series detects a wide range of oil leaks, including floating oil (oil film and oil layers), sediment oil, and water-soluble oil.
 We will continue to expand our product line and protect the aquatic environment with oil detection devices for specific applications.

 Apolarm C Oil layers of 3 mm or more trigger a capacitance shift and sound an alarm.